-• Thrilled to announce that Ms. magazine included 2 of our books on their recent list, The Future is Feminist: 10 Books to Start Your Feminist Children’s Library at Home.
-Take a look inside both of these here: My First Book of Feminism (For Boys) and A Black Woman Did That.
+• Ms. magazine included two of our books on their recent list, The Future is Feminist: 10 Books to Start Your Feminist Children’s Library at Home.
+Take a look inside both of these inspiring reads here: My First Book of Feminism (For Boys) and A Black Woman Did That.

 • “One of the most engaging elements of the book is the repeated refrain of “No!” throughout the text.
 I’ve yet to meet a toddler (including my own, who loved the book) who didn’t enjoy screaming “No!” whenever possible, and it is welcome and encouraged throughout.
 This participatory element is very helpful in engaging young readers to learn about important activists and movements throughout history, while inspiring future protesters in the making.” — Smells Like Infinite Sadness about new board book, No!
 My First Book of Protest.
 This timely board book has landed on many race and equity books for kids lists; check out these on Stroller in the City, Lucie's List, and Smithsonian Magazine.

 • The Taunton Daily Gazette calls our latest Generation Girl book, Girl Activist, a “helpful guide to get young activists feeling empowered to change their communities and the world.”
 It’s featured on Imagination Soup's good biographies list, School Library Journal's New Books Alert, and Today's "Awesome Girls" gift guide. lifehacker says “books like Girl Activist are a good start.”
 Learn how to ignite a movement with the help of this book of 40 mini-biographies!